Skip to main content

 Quick Answer

 Aiko solar panels are a premium choice for Irish homes where maximum efficiency matters.
-The Neostar 2S delivers 23.5% efficiency — the highest of any mainstream residential panel — with a best-in-class temperature coefficient of −0.26%/°C. The 470W output from the same panel footprint as a 440W Jinko means more power per square metre of roof.
-The trade-off is a 20–30% price premium over Jinko and JA Solar.
+The current flagship Neostar 3P54 delivers up to 25.0% efficiency and 545W, the highest of any mainstream residential panel in 2026.
+The older Neostar 2S (23.5%, 470W) remains widely installed.
+Both use ABC (All-Back Contact) cell technology and carry 25-year product / 30-year performance warranties.
+The trade-off is a 20 to 30% price premium over Jinko and JA Solar.

 Get a Free Quote